 EXPERIENCED ORTHOPEDIC SPORTS CARE

-In private practice since 2000, Dr. Clark is proud to serve athletes throughout the Cedar Valley, state of Iowa, and nationwide with real orthopedic expertise, extensive experience, and a progressive approach to orthopedic sports medicine.
-As the team physician for the University of Northern Iowa and Wartburg College since 2000, Dr. Clark has served as the attending sideline physician for more than 500 college football and basketball games and treated Division I, II and III athletes in a variety of sports.
+Dr. Clark takes a progressive, evidence-based approach to orthopedic sports medicine.
+With previous experience treating athletes at Michigan State University, Dr. Clark has served as the team physician for the Northern Iowa Panthers and Wartburg Knights since 2000.
+He has been on the sidelines for more than 500 college football and basketball games and treated Division I, II and III athletes in a variety of sports.

 TREATMENTS DESIGNED TO GET YOU BACK IN THE GAME